PietroBonardi/pathfinding/README.md

 # pathfinding

-Even befor starting, it is important to notice that crazy horse - a.k.a. cavallopazzo - is fired!
+Even before starting, it is important to notice that crazy horse - a.k.a. cavallopazzo - is fired!